eli-boninger/firebase-auth/README.md

 If this the above is successful, you should be able to see in the network tab of the dev tools that a request was made to your endpoint was made and that the payload contains all the information about the user that was gleaned from the token.

 Congrats!
 You have a full stack authenticated application.

+Note that we're still missing a lot here.
+We have no try/catch statements for error handling, no user-facing front end validation, and no actual endpoints that take advantage of the user information to which we now have access.